With These Tips You Will Rock Every Technical Job Interview

 - Talk about possible code improvements and unit tests

 You should be able to describe your profession in 1-2 short sentences.
-This is helpful for interviewers to identify your technical focus and you will probably be mainly asked about stuff you are really good at.
+It's helpful for interviewers to identify your technical focus, and you will probably be mainly asked about stuff you are good at.

 Bad example: Software Developer

 Good example (again from Wesbos): Designer, Developer & Entrepreneur making the web an awesome place